SocialQu/Cortazar/docs/Releases/V.0.1/Recommendation.md

 * Store in the DB model the compressed embeddings of each story piece.
 * Clusters?
 Prefilter by clusters.
 * Tags?
 Additional filters after geoquery sorting.
+* Consider other distances?
+Euclidean.

+## Implementation Steps

+1. [ ] Get function to capture all the stories from files.
+2. [ ] Analyzed all stories, update the algorithm.
+3. [ ] Update DB documents.
+4. [ ] MongoDB aggregation pipeline query.
+5. [ ] Absolute Value distance.